 - Put appropriate systems in place to ensure you can meet orders and consider the impact on the rest of your business.

 - If you sell a physical product, choose a shipping company you can trust to be sure items are delivered when promised.

 - Offer customers a choice of delivery options and enable them to track their delivery online.

-- Disappointed customers are unlikely to buy from you again.
+- Customer service is key - disappointed customers are unlikely to buy from you again.

 Don't get caught out